Categories

 None of these facts negate the fact that he was a child.

 For a long time, I saw my brother as irreparably damaged.
 I believed that by the time he came to live with us, it was too late.
 He was ruined, both for himself and others.
-As an adult, reading about the portrayal of Black “crack-babies-turned-superpredators,” I had to question my own understanding of how I, as a member of a white middle-class family, interpreted the emotions and abilities of the Black child we adopted.
+As an adult, reading about the portrayal of Black “crack-babies-turned-superpredators,” I had to question my own understanding of how I, as a member of a White middle-class family, interpreted the emotions and abilities of the Black child we adopted.
 In my mind, nothing anyone could have done would have helped him.
 In reality, he was only ever offered “treatment” by an inherently anti-Black school system and Psychiatric Industrial Complex.
-Colonial, white supremacist modes of healing are not the only ones available, and they are particularly inept at addressing the kind of harm he endured.
-I see now how his immersion in whiteness caused further harm, or at the very least, didn’t help.
-And I now know that most of the adults responsible for his care didn’t see a child when they looked at him; Black children become adults in the white imagination long before they’ve grown.
+Colonial, White supremacist modes of healing are not the only ones available, and they are particularly inept at addressing the kind of harm he endured.
+I see now how his immersion in Whiteness caused further harm, or at the very least, didn’t help.
+And I now know that most of the adults responsible for his care didn’t see a child when they looked at him; Black children become adults in the White imagination long before they’ve grown.

 It is true that my brother hurt me deeply.
 It’s true that what this teacher experienced was horrific and devastating.
 It’s the community’s responsibility to acknowledge our suffering, to center our needs, to offer a justice process that includes accountability and healing.
 I’ve never had that.
 But there is no model of justice and accountability in which I believe my brother belongs in prison, even less so when he was 15.